 Many of them belittle evolution because “it is just a theory.”
 Gravity, on the other hand, must be real because it is a law.
 The words “theory,” “facts,” “laws” and “hypothesis” have a very specific meaning in the scientific world that doesn’t quite match the ones we use in everyday language.
-Science employs a particular vocabulary to describe how ideas are proposed, tested, validated or disproven.
-And this is where we see the difference between hypothesis and theory.
 A hypothesis is a tentative explanation of an observation that can be tested.
 It acts as a starting point for further explanation.
 Theory, on the other hand, is an explanation of some aspect of the natural world that’s well-justified by facts, tested hypotheses, and laws.
 Let us look at more differences between hypothesis and theory given in a tabular column below.

 Theory vs Hypothesis